sks/mqttfaas/README.md

 - If the `mqtt_faas_topic` is empty. the function gets all the messages from all topics
 - Topic messages are available to the functions on stdin
 - Topic name is available as environment variable `FIRED_BY`
+- A Persistant `/data` directory is available to each function

 ## Development environment